-With the Volcker Rule expected to be implemented in the near future, Citigroup has already cut down on a number of its proprietary trading desks.
+With the Volcker Rule in force, Citigroup has already cut down on a number of its proprietary trading desks.
 The bank should, however, be able to maintain some of its prop trading operations as long as they are outside of the U.S.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?